What Are Socially-Accepted Addictions?You are here:

 In substance use disorders, withdrawal symptoms cause a person to crave more and more of the substance.

-We Offer Help for Any Addictions at Design for Change Recovery
+Get Help for Socially-Accepted Addictions at Design for Change Recovery

 The treatment program at Design for Change Recovery can be tailored to meet your individual needs if you’re struggling with an addiction of any kind.
 Among our program options are evidence-based methodologies that address the underlying causes of any addiction.